 Official website for publishing regulatory impact analysis information for regulatory decisions announced by the Australian Government, COAG and COAG Councils.

-Regulation Impact Statement – Department of Agriculture and Water Resources
+Regulation Impact Statement - Australian Competition and Consumer Commission

 Remaking of Sunsetting Instrument Without Significant Amendments